Windows takes minutes to shut down: Complete guide to fix it

 • Updates and drivers: install pending patches and recent driversA poorly tuned storage driver or antivirus can cause both slow startup and shutdown.

-If the problem persists, consider performing more in-depth system scans (system file restore and DISM scans).
-You don't need to format the first time: : many times it is a combination of software and disk with solution.
+If the problem persists, consider performing deeper system checks (system file restoration and DISM checks).
+You don't need to format the first time ; often, a solution is a combination of software and disk issues.

 Solutions by “blocks”: software, processes, disk, energy and system

-To avoid getting lost, organize the intervention in blocks and cross them out.
-It is the most effective method to avoid taking blind shots..
+To avoid getting lost, organize the intervention into blocks and cross them off as you go.
+It's the most effective way to avoid shooting in the dark.

 • Software Block: close apps, uninstall unnecessary items, check background and startup programs.